codepennnn/123/README.md

     Month,
     Year,
     ' + @DynamicColumns + ',
-    SUM(CASE WHEN Present = ''P'' THEN 1 ELSE 0 END) AS totalpresent
+    (
+        SELECT COUNT(*)
+        FROM App_AttendanceDetails AS ad2
+        WHERE ad2.WorkManSl = ad1.WorkManSLNo
+        AND ad2.DayDef = ''P''  -- Counting the number of days present ('P') AND DATEPART(MONTH, ad2.Dates) = 9  -- Ensure the correct month is used
+        AND DATEPART(YEAR, ad2.Dates) = 2024  -- Ensure the correct year is used
+    ) AS totalpresent
-FROM AttendanceData
+FROM AttendanceData AS ad1
 PIVOT (
     MAX(Present) FOR DayOfMonth IN (' + @DynamicColumns + ')
 ) AS PivotTable
-GROUP BY WorkManSLNo, WorkManName, Eng_Type, Month, Year ORDER BY WorkManSLNo;
+ORDER BY WorkManSLNo;
 ';